Kansas City metropolitan area: Rail

-Kansas City is a freight hub served by the BNSF, Canadian Pacific, Kansas City Southern, Norfolk Southern, and Union Pacific.
+Kansas City is a freight hub served by the BNSF, CPKC, Norfolk Southern, and Union Pacific.
 Kansas City Terminal Railway and Kaw River Railroad provide local interchange and switching service.

 Amtrak Passenger service is centered at Kansas City, Missouri's Union Station and managed by the Kansas City Terminal.
 Daily long-distance services are Missouri River Runner with two round trips daily to Saint Louis, connecting to Chicago via the Lincoln Service; and Southwest Chief with daily service between Chicago and Los Angeles.

 Transit

 City buses operated by the Kansas City Area Transportation Authority (KCATA) provide most public transportation.
 The Metro Area Express (MAX) became Kansas City, Missouri's first bus rapid transit line in July 2005, and operates and is marketed akin to a rail system instead of a local bus line.
 The MAX links River Market, Downtown, Union Station, Crown Center, and Country Club Plaza.
 Buses in Johnson County, Kansas, are operated by Johnson County Transit, known as The JO.

 The KC Streetcar is a 2.2-mile modern streetcar line in Downtown Kansas City.
 Opened to the public in May 2016, it is maintained and operated by the Kansas City Streetcar Authority, a non-profit corporation made up of private sector stakeholders and city appointees.
 A ballot initiative to fund construction of the $102 million line was approved by voters on December 12, 2012.
 The system runs between River Market and Union Station, mostly along Main Street, with extensions north and south under consideration.

 There are no commuter rail services.

+Intercity bus service is provided by Greyhound Lines and Jefferson Lines at the Kansas City Bus Station.